 - Mayonnaise: Mayo adds just the right amount of creaminess to make all the other goodies stick to the corn.
-I’m talking about you cheese.
+I'm talking about your cheese.

 - Chili Powder: Ancho chili powder is the choice here for authentic Mexican street corn flavor.
 If you have regular chili powder on hand and don't want to buy a special jar of ancho chili powder, feel free to use that.

 - Crumbled Cotija Cheese: Cotija cheese is a Mexican cheese that has a crumbly texture.
-It can be found in well-stocked grocery stores – often at the cheese counter – or in Mexican grocers.
-If you can’t find Cotija cheese, feta cheese will work just as well.
+It can be found in well-stocked grocery stores - often at the cheese counter - or in Mexican grocers.
+If you can't find Cotija cheese, you can substitute Feta cheese although the flavor will have a bit more tang.
 For either one, you will want to crumble it into tiny bits.

 - Fresh Cilantro Leaves: I chop the leaves only.
 The stems can be discarded.